 Horse and Greyhound Gambling

-Horse racing is one of the few forms of betting permitted on the internet in Iowa.
+Greyhound and horse racing betting have been legal in Iowa for years.
 Anyone in the state may sign up for an account and place real money bets on horse races around the country.
 The major horse racing websites cover tracks around the world and provide all the same betting options that you would have in person.
 Most sites even provide live racing video that you can watch from the comfort of home.

 Live Racetracks in Iowa: